Swim Sail Cruise – Lycian Way

 The local currency is Turkish Lira (TL) in Turkey.
 Feel free to bring any other currency USD, GBP, EUR, AUD on the boat to pay for your drinks and for gratuity at the end.

-Up to a maximum of 13 guests, with 2 swimming guides, local boat captain, 2 assistants, chef and 2 dinghy escorts.
+Up to a maximum of 13 guests, with 2 swimming guides, a local boat captain, 2 assistants, chef and 2 dinghy escorts.
 Occasionally, we may run a trip with 2 boats at the same time.
 Each boat will have its own crew, service and guiding.

 Please note that a cruise trip requires a certain amount of flexibility and we reserve the right to start or finish the trip at a different location due to weather or other logistical changes.
 However, we will organise a ground transfer to the destination on the starting or finishing day.

-Scheduled cruising distance and the route by boat: around 200-250 kms.
+Scheduled cruising distance and the route by boat: around 200 km.